Insider's Guides for New Organizers

 If you’re a new organizer (or thinking about becoming one), building a successful business might feel a bit like climbing Mt.
 Everest.

-While I’m certainly not a mountain climber, I have managed to build a successful business that just entered its 13th year.
+While I’m certainly not a mountain climber, I have managed to build a successful business that’s in its 14th year.
 I’ve learned a lot along the way and my business has grown beyond what I imagined it could be when I was starting out.

 The guides have been designed to stand on their own, which means that some of the most important points are repeated among them.
 I figure it can’t hurt to read the important stuff more than once!